Peter Amick Konga

 Will continue his masters on Diversity of bats in forest fragments in Papua New Guinea

-Master student at the Faculty of Science, University of South Bohemia in Ceske Budejovice, Czech Republic.
+Ph.D. studentat the Faculty of Science, University of South Bohemia in Ceske Budejovice, Czech Republic.
+Her Ph.D. topic is Interactions between plants, insect and predators: their mechanisms and ecological importance.

-Anna is testing how different bird species are able to use volatile compounds as a clue when searching for herbivorous insect.
-Further she asks: “Does have nutrient supplementation to host plants indirect negative effect on plant-feeding herbivores via greater emission of attractive volatiles and stronger attraction of birds?”
-Both experiments are performed in Ceske Budejovice.
+Anna finished her Master degree under my supervision at Faculty of Science, University of South Bohemia in Ceske Budejovice, Czech Republic in winter 2017.
+Her research topic was: Orientation of different insectivorous bird species when searching for food.
+Anna was testing how different bird species are able to use volatile compounds as a clue when searching for herbivorous insect.
+Further she asked: “Does have nutrient supplementation to host plants indirect negative effect on plant-feeding herbivores via greater emission of attractive volatiles and stronger attraction of birds?”
+Both experiments were performed in Ceske Budejovice.
 Her previous research was focused on interspecific aggression between two European species of Treecreepers.
+Feel free to contact her if you are interested in her research.

 Master student at the Hounours student based at University of Papua New Guinea and Binatang Research Centre in Madang, Papua New Guinea